 The first step to managing erosion is to identify places where it may occur.
-Look to slopes, hillsides, the paths of water after rain events, and places you’re actively watering.
-If you see exposed roots, runnels, puddles, or mud splashing up on surfaces such as buildings or nearby sidewalks there are a few easy steps you can take to stop erosion in its tracks.
+Look to slopes, hillsides, paths of water after it rains, and places you’re actively watering.
+If you see exposed roots, runnels, puddles, or mud splashing up on surfaces there are a few easy steps you can take to stop erosion in its tracks.

 The basics of erosion control revolve around two simple principles:

 When looking for ways to stabilize soil, first consider working with nature.
 If your yard is steep and hilly, terracing may be in order.
 However, some of the best solutions are often less labor intensive.
 Consider mulching exposed soil surfaces, overseeding your lawn, and strategically placing plants.

 Growing ground covers and other perennials will hold soil in place naturally.
 If you’re in an especially wet part of the country or working with clay soils, adding a rain garden is not only helpful but beautiful.

 Shredded bark, wood chips, rock, gravel, leaves, and even pine needles make great mulch.
 Look for locally sourced materials whenever possible.
 However, you may want to avoid coco bean hulls if you’re a dog owner and don’t use pine needles or gravel in food gardens.
 Use leaves, straw, or coarse compost around kitchen garden plants instead.
 Cover bare patches of soil, hill sides, and spaces between plants with 1 to 2 inches of mulch.
 This will protect soil from overhead watering and rain, keeping it in place.
 It also minimizing evaporation and feeding soil at the same time.